Lukas Mühl

-Lukas Mühl (born 27 January 1997) is a German professional footballer who plays as a centre back for Swiss Super League club Winterthur.
+Lukas Mühl (born 27 January 1997) is a German professional footballer who plays as a centre back for club Jahn Regensburg.

 Club career

 On 4 August 2023, Mühl signed a two-year deal with Spezia in the Italian Serie B. The contract was terminated by mutual consent on 30 August 2024.

 On 2 September 2024, Mühl signed a two-year contract with Winterthur in Switzerland.

+His contract with Winterthur ended in summer 2026.
+On 24 September 2026, he joined Jahn Regensburg.

 International career

 Mühl was a youth international for Germany at the U20 level.